makovalab-psu/great-ape-Y-evolution/alignment/pairwise/README.md

 # Contents

+human_primate.q&mdash;
-human_primate.q--- scoring and parameters file used for lastz primate pairwise alignments.
+scoring and parameters file used for lastz primate pairwise alignments.